 Learning that you have malignant melanoma may leave you with many concerns and questions about your prognosis.
 Board-certified dermatologist Dr. Shari Hicks-Graham has the expertise you need to feel confident about your treatment for malignant melanoma.
-Like others in the Columbus and Upper Arlington area who have malignant melanoma, you will be better able to make informed decisions about your care.
+Like others in the Greater Columbus area who have malignant melanoma, you will be better able to make informed decisions about your care.

 Melanoma is the most serious type of skin cancer.
 The cancer develops in cells known as “melanocytes” that produce melanin, a special amino acid that gives color to your skin, hair and eyes.
 Although it is possible to develop malignant melanoma in the eyes, the condition most often is found on the skin.
 Cancer researchers have not defined a specific cause for malignant melanoma, but researchers do know that frequent sun exposure and use of tanning beds increases your likelihood of developing the condition.Malignant melanoma can appear on any part of your face and body, but is more likely to develop in areas that are most exposed to the sun, such as the face, legs, arms and back.
 Rare cases do occur that involve the bottoms of the feet, beds of the fingernails and palms of the hands.You should monitor your skin and any moles that you have for signs of malignant melanoma.
 An existing mole may change color, shape or size.
 Other early signs that occur on the skin are changes in pigmentation or new growths.